Matatika/matatika-docs/content/api/links.md

 ## `latest`
 Make a <span>GET</span>{:.label .label-GET} request to this link to return the latest resource.
 Expect `200 OK` to indicate the resource was successfully returned.

-## `make-default`
-Make a <span>POST</span>{:.label .label-POST} request to this link to set a particular resource within a collection as default.
-Expect `200 OK` to indicate the resource was successfully set as default.

 ## `new`
 Make a <span>POST</span>{:.label .label-POST} request to this link to initialise a new resource.
 Expect `200 OK` to indicate the resource was successfully initialised.